 When you needed a surgery, no matter if it was a minor or major procedure, you’ll have a recovery process.
 Unfortunately, when your doctor doesn’t listen to your pain complaints, you can suffer from more pain and complications from your surgery.
 Your doctor’s negligence shouldn’t go unpunished.

-Our experienced medical malpractice lawyer from Shrager & Sachs, Attorneys at Law will fight to protect your rights and ensure that you get the justice that you deserve.
+Our experienced medical malpractice lawyer from Shrager, Sachs, & Blanco, Attorneys at Law will fight to protect your rights and ensure that you get the justice that you deserve.
 You shouldn’t have to suffer after your procedure.
 Reach out to our office today so that we can discuss your potential claim.